This webinar led by Leanne Campbell, PhD was originally broadcast live on Thursday, June 22, 2023.

-This is a 6 hour On Demand Webinar.
-Access information, resources and CEU information will be available immediately after successful registration and registrants will be given unlimited access to the recording for a full year.
+This is a 6-hour On-Demand Webinar.
+Access information, handouts/resources, and CE credits information will be available immediately after successful registration.
+All registrants receive unlimited access to the recording for 365 days.

 Attachment theory and science offer a guide to understanding love and loss.
 Emotionally Focused Individual Therapy (EFIT), an attachment-based humanistic experiential therapy, provides clinicians with a roadmap and set of interventions to support and guide individuals as they begin their unique journeys from loss to resilience.
 In this workshop, join Dr. Leanne Campbell, Registered Psychologist and ICEEFT Certified Trainer as she explores, through the lens of attachment, some of the mystery and meaning of common terms and expectations surrounding loss, acceptance, letting go and moving on to name a few.
 Witness also the power of harnessing and employing the deep emotion that so often accompanies loss as Leanne guides the process from loss and grief to growth and resilience.
 Participants will discover: